bookschool/org/div/notes/Life Science/02 Introduction to Cells/02 Introduction to Cells.md

 molecules, such as sugar, do not.
 Sugars cannot cross easily through the membrane's lipid molecules.
 In a process called facilitated diffusion, proteins in the cell membrane form channels through which the sugars can pass.
-The word facilitate means "to make easier:' As shown in Figure 27, these proteins provide a pathway for the sugars to diffuse.
+The word facilitate means "to make easier".
+As shown in Figure 27, these proteins provide a pathway for the sugars to diffuse.
 The proteins function much the way downspouts guide water that flows from the roof of a house to the ground.
 Facilitated diffusion uses no cell energy and is another form of passive